Skip to content

 Warning

-With numberOfCopies=1, any member loss makes the volume unavailable.
+With replicaCount=1, any member loss makes the volume unavailable.
 The MD array is stopped and the pod is evicted so that Kubernetes can reschedule it.
 Network-related unavailability only applies when the current node lacks enough local storage to migrate partition from a remote node to local.
 When the partition is local, network failures do not affect the volume.

 Recovery vs. Replacement